George of Laodicea

-Of this deposition George took no heed.
-In 358, when Eudoxius, the newly appointed bishop of Antioch, openly sided with Aëtius and the Anomoeans, George earnestly appealed to Macedonius of Constantinople and other bishops, who were visiting Basil of Ancyra to consecrate a newly erected church in Ancyra, to lose no time in summoning a council to condemn the Anomoean heresy and eject Aëtius.
+George paid no heed to this deposition.
+In 358, when Eudoxius, the newly appointed bishop of Antioch, openly sided with Aëtius and the Anomoeans, George earnestly appealed to Macedonius of Constantinople and other bishops who were visiting Basil of Ancyra to consecrate a newly erected church in Ancyra, urging them to summon a council to condemn the Anomoean heresy and eject Aëtius.
 His letter is preserved by Sozomen.
-At Seleucia Pieria in 359, when the semi-Arian party was split into two, George headed the more numerous faction opposed to that of Acacius and Eudoxius, whom, with their adherents, they deposed.
-On the expulsion of Anianus from the see of Antioch, George was mainly responsible for the election of Meletius, believing him to hold the same opinions as himself.
-He was speedily undeceived, for on his first entry into Antioch Meletius startled his hearers by an unequivocal declaration of the Nicene Creed.
-Indignant at being thus entrapped, George and his fellows lost no time in securing the deposition and expulsion of a bishop of such uncompromising orthodoxy.
+At Seleucia Pieria in 359, when the semi-Arian party split into two, George headed the more numerous faction opposed to Acacius and Eudoxius, whom, with their adherents, they deposed.
+After the expulsion of Anianus from the see of Antioch, George was largely responsible for the election of Meletius, believing him to hold the same opinions as himself.
+He was soon undeceived, for on his first entry into Antioch Meletius startled his hearers by an unequivocal declaration of the Nicene Creed.
+Indignant at being thus entrapped, George and his fellows promptly secured the deposition and expulsion of a bishop of such uncompromising orthodoxy.
 He died in 359.

-Gregory Nyssen mentions a letter by George relating to Arius, and Socrates Scholasticus quotes a panegyric composed by him on the Arian Eusebius of Emesa, who was his intimate friend and resided with him at Laodicea after his expulsion from Emesa and by whose intervention at Antioch he was restored to his see.
-George was also the author of some treatises against heresy, especially that of the Manicheans.
+Gregory of Nyssa mentions a letter by George relating to Arius, and Socrates Scholasticus quotes a panegyric composed by him on the Arian Eusebius of Emesa, who was his intimate friend and resided with him at Laodicea after his expulsion from Emesa and by whose intervention at Antioch he was restored to his see.
+George also authored treatises against heresy, especially against the Manicheans.
 Epiphanius preserves a statement of faith he wrote jointly with Basil of Ancyra in 359.